 3.2.1 Abstract Data Model

-This section describes a conceptual model of possible data organization that an implementation maintains to participate in this protocol.
+This section describes a conceptual model of a possible data organization that a print client implementation might need to maintain in order to participate in this protocol.
 The described organization is provided to facilitate the explanation of how the protocol behaves.
-This document does not mandate that implementations adhere to this model as long as their external behavior is consistent with that described in this document.
+This specification does not mandate that implementations adhere to this model as long as their external behavior is consistent with that described in this specification.

 Branch Office Print Remote Log Offline Archive: When branch office print remote logging is enabled (section 220.127.116.11), a print client can create certain event channel entries on the print server in response to Windows Events while processing a print job.
 Those entries are in the form of Branch Office Print Remote Log Entries (section 3.1.1) in Branch Office Print Remote Logging Structures (section 18.104.22.168), and they are sent to the server in a RPC_BranchOfficeJobDataContainer (section 22.214.171.124.17) by using the RpcLogJobInfoForBranchOffice (section 126.96.36.199.1) method.

 If a print client is unable to contact the print server when processing a branch office print job, printing-related Windows Events are written to the Branch Office Print Remote Log Offline Archive.
 When contact with the print server is restored, those entries can be retransmitted.

 Branch Office Print Remote Log Offline Archive Overflow Flag: If the Branch Office Print Remote Log Offline Archive exceeds its maximum size (section 188.8.131.52), the Branch Office Print Remote Log Offline Archive Overflow Flag is set to TRUE.<465> It is initialized to FALSE, and it is reset to FALSE after the connection with the print server has been restored and the server has been notified of the overflow.